Skip to main content

 Jesus then goes on to say that it is not what goes into a person, but rather what comes out of them, that defiles them.
 He provides a list of sins that originate from within a person's heart, such as evil thoughts, sexual sins, murders, thefts, and pride.
 Jesus is saying that these things are what truly make a person unclean, not external actions or rituals.

-Overall, Mark 7:18-23 is a powerful reminder that true purity and goodness come from within.
+Conclusion: Mark 7:18-23 unveils a profound truth about the nature of defilement.
+It redirects our focus from external practices to the condition of the heart.
+It is a powerful reminder that true purity and goodness come from within.
 External actions and rituals may be important, but they are not enough to make a person truly clean.
 It is only by cultivating a pure heart and mind that we can truly become the kind of people that God wants us to be.
+As we navigate our spiritual journey, may we heed Jesus' call for internal transformation, recognizing that true purity emanates from a heart surrendered to Him.

 Mark 7:18-23.
 “Don’t you perceive that whatever goes into the man from outside can’t defile him, because it doesn’t go into his heart, but into his stomach, then into the latrine, thus purifying all foods?”
 He said, “That which proceeds out of the man, that defiles the man.
 For from within, out of the hearts of men, proceed evil thoughts, adulteries, sexual sins, murders, thefts, covetousness, wickedness, deceit, lustful desires, an evil eye, blasphemy, pride, and foolishness.
 All these evil things come from within, and defile the man.”